fabien-roy/glo-4003-spamdul/CONTRIBUTING.md

 ### Code style

 We use [Google Java Code Style](https://google.github.io/styleguide/javaguide.html).
 It is checked pre-commit and during CI check.
-To format code, use `mvn git-code-format:format-code-DglobPattern=**/*`.
+To format code, use `mvn git-code-format:format-code`.

 No comment should be in the source code.
 Some exceptions are small explanations.
 In those rare cases, comments are clear and tiny.